-Car expenses were next and included the car tax bill from the town I live in so that number was a lot higher than usual.
+Car expenses were next and included the car tax bill so that number was a lot higher than usual.

 There’s nothing really outstanding with any of the other stuff as the month was dominated with a few big expenses beyond the usual suspects near the top.

-It’s not a great month overall in terms of savings rate but there were a few purchases here that had a big impact on what I was able to save.
+It’s not a great month overall in terms of savings rate.
+There were a few purchases here that had a big impact on what I was able to save.
 I’m still thrilled to be in a position where I can buy a ring my fiancee loves, put down 20% towards a wedding venue and still save money!

-I’m hoping July is better despite dropping back to just two paychecks but know that August will likely look rough since I’m traveling out to Denver/Wyoming to spend some time there and see the total solar eclipse too so I’m excited for that!
+I’m hoping July is better despite dropping back to just two paychecks.
+I already know that August will likely look rough since I’m traveling out to Denver/Wyoming to spend some time there.
+The plan is to see the total solar eclipse so I’m excited for that!